 Philosophical Criticism of the Hebrew Bible and the Analytic-Continental Divide

 This article takes a closer look at how the so-called Analytic-Continental divide within meta-philosophy has manifested itself within various forms of “philosophical criticism” of the HB.
 It is argued that, based on data collected from recent related conferences, there is evidence of influence from both sides of the divide within both broad/narrow and explicit/implicit types of philosophical criticism.
-However, in contrast to tense relations elsewhere in generic philosophy, the interdisciplinary intersection of biblical scholarship, philosophy of religion and Jewish philosophy appears to display a general acceptance of methodological diversity.
+However, in contrast to tense relations elsewhere in generic philosophy, the study of philosophy in the Bible includes an interdisciplinary intersection of biblical scholarship, philosophy of religion and Jewish philosophy, appearing to display a general acceptance of methodological diversity.

 Jaco Gericke, “Philosophical Criticism of the Hebrew Bible and the Analytic-Continental Divide,” Old Testament Essays 29, no. 1 (2016): 85–99.

 Did you enjoy this article?
 Read more scholarship from the CHT.

 Credits for the pictures used in CHT content can be found at: hebraicthought.org/credits.